Fuel your marathon training

 - Snacks: If you’re training twice a day, you will need snacks to help keep your energy levels up.
 This could be banana and some nuts, or oat cake with your choice of nut butter.
 You may find a protein/carb bar more convenient or you could try a small pot of live yoghurt with some seeds or nuts or chop up a small banana and mix.

-Training hard isn’t a licence to eat as much sugary food as you like – keep it to treats.
+Training hard isn't a license to eat as much sugary food as you like – keep it to treats.

 Too much sugar can lead to increased inflammation, disrupted blood sugar levels, and consequently a roller coaster of energy and moods can arise.